dkjl9823/interactive/assignments/interview.md

 **That’s true.
 And I’m glad to have had the chance to collaborate with you on the publicity for *Tongues* and this short interview.
 Before we end, I was wondering if you could give some recommendations for books or songs or shows you’ve been interested in recently.**

 Sure.
+Here goes:
-The *Black Panther* soundtrack (this album cured my concussion) *Black Panther* in general
+* The *Black Panther* soundtrack (This album cured my concussion)
+* *Black Panther* in general
-Sarah Ruhl’s *Passion Play*
+* Sarah Ruhl’s *Passion Play* (You would have loved it)
-Tony Kushner’s *Notes on Political Theatre*
+* Tony Kushner’s *Notes on Political Theatre* (everyone should read it.
+Even if you're not into theatre.
+Or political, if that's even possible.)
-*Father Comes Home From the Wars* by Suzan-Lori Parks Bill Viola’s *Martyrs* installation in St. Paul’s Cathedral Telling Tales: Short Stories Anthology.
+* *Father Comes Home From the Wars* by Suzan-Lori Parks
+* Bill Viola’s *Martyrs* installation in St. Paul’s Cathedral
+* *Telling Tales and Other New One-Act Plays* (Especially Athol Fugard's piece)

 **Thanks so much Sarah.
 Lastly, to end on a light note, what did you have for lunch?**